edgarfinn/React-Intermediate-Reference/README.md

 - Post information to a specific endpoint.

-- Load data from a back-end API based on users current API.
+- Load data from a back-end API based on users current URL endpoint.

 - Handle, validate and update redux state with a user's form input using [Redux Form](#redux-form) .